Twitch setup for always-on channels

 Send us the 247 account after the checklist is done.

-We will confirm the Twitch account, stream destination, queue, category sync, and viewer handoff before provisioning the managed channel.
+We will confirm the Twitch account, stream destination, queue, readiness checks, category sync, viewer handoff, and health view before provisioning the managed channel.